-Snagit is a fantastic app for taking screenshots and editing the images.
-Initially, it was designed for Windows only, now it’s also available for macOS.
+Snagit is a fantastic app for taking and editing screenshots.
+Initially, it was designed for Windows only; now it’s also available for macOS.

-Step 1: get the app and install it on your Mac.
-Open it and drag the image to the main panel.
-Then click on the “More” icon, select “Blur".
+Step 1: Get Snagit from its official TechSmith site here and install it on your Mac.
+Open the app and drag the image to the main panel.
+Then click on the “More” icon, and select “Blur.”

 Step 3: Don’t forget to save the edited image.
 On the top left, select File > Save As…